zfdang/nova-enclave-capsule/docs/BUILDING_IMAGES.md

 ## Building the base images (nitro-cli/runtimebase, odyn, sleeve)

-This document shows the exact local steps used by the repository to build the development base images used by Enclaver: the `odyn` supervisor image and the `enclaver-wrapper-base` (sleeve) dev image.
+This document shows the exact local steps used by the repository to build the development base images used by Enclaver: the `odyn` supervisor image and the `sleeve` dev image.
 It also explains how the release Dockerfiles are intended to be used in a multi-stage pipeline.

 Prerequisites
 - Docker with BuildKit / buildx enabled (or an alternative builder that supports multi-arch and build stages).